calvinlfer/Akka-Persistence-example-with-Protocol-Buffers-serialization/README.md

-# Akka Persistence example with Protobuf serialization
+# Akka Persistence example with Protocol Buffers serialization

 This example uses [ScalaPB](https://trueaccord.github.io/ScalaPB/) in order to obtain case class support for Scala when generating code from `*.proto` files.
 This project also makes use of [protoc-jar](https://github.com/os72/protoc-jar) in